 Windsor Castle is the oldest and largest occupied castle in the world.
-A royal home and fortress for more than 900 years, it remains a working palace to this day.
+A royal home and fortress for more than 900 years, it remains a working palace to this day, and is the official residence of His Majesty The King.

 What is there to see at Windsor Castle?

 Your ticket to Windsor Castle allows entry to the magnificent State Apartments, decorated with some of the finest works of art in the Royal Collection.
-Spot stunning Van Dyck paintings, works by Rubens and Wedgewood porcelain.
+Spot masterpieces on display by Holbein, Rubens and Van Dyck, Sèvres porcelain and exquisite English and French furniture.

-Don’t miss Queen Mary's Doll's House – the largest dolls’ house in the world – and St. George's Chapel, where many royal occasions have taken place.
+Admire Queen Mary's Doll's House – the largest dolls’ house in the world – and St. George's Chapel, where Prince Harry and Meghan Markle married in 2018 and where Queen Elizabeth II was laid to rest in 2022.

 Try to time your visit for the Changing the Guard ceremony, it takes place at 11am on select days throughout the year (weather permitting).